I’m sure each one of us at some point has dreamed of becoming a millionaire. But how does one make a million dollars?

 Here are several things you can do to master your craft:

-- Completing a MBA, Doctorate degrees automatically ups your value as an employee
+- Completing an MBA or Ph.
+D. degrees automatically increases your value as an employee

-- Outsource admin tasks.
+- Outsource administrative or repetitive tasks.
 Know the value of your time by only using it for tasks no one else can perform but you.
-Hire an assistant for general tasks like email correspondence, calls, bookkeeping, etc.
+Hire an assistant for general tasks like email correspondence, phone calls, bookkeeping, etc.

-As an expert of your field, you can even turn your career into a business and get closer to making a million dollars.
+As an expert in your field, you can even turn your career into a business and get closer to making a million dollars.

 For example, you can offer consultation services, build a blog, write a book about everything you know, become an influencer, and so on.

-When it comes to investing your money, self-made millionaire and best-selling author (of Personal-finance blog Grow from Acorns) David Bach recommends “diversifying investment, but keeping it boring.”
+When it comes to investing your money, self-made millionaire and best-selling author David Bach recommends “diversifying investment, but keeping it boring.”

 You invest the money you already have so it could work for you.
 You don’t need to dig deep into trading stocks or investing in startups, you just have to stick to a solid strategy.